-From today we will follow the “Jomsom trek” in reverse order.
-We will first make a 990 meter descent through meadows, streams and fruit orchards down to Kagbeni, a fascinating medieval village infused with Tibetan culture.
+From today, we will follow the “Jomsom trek” in reverse order.
+We will first make a 990 meter descent through meadows, streams, and fruit orchards down to Kagbeni, a fascinating medieval village infused with Tibetan culture.
 Then we will continue going down the Kali Gandaki gorge to Jomson (more correctly Dzongsam, or “new fort”).

 Jomsom to Pokhara

-Fly to Pokhara and spend the day at leisure, relaxing, and maybe enjoying a massage or enjoy sightseeing around Pokhara valley.
-Overnight in Pokhara.
+Fly to Pokhara and spend the day at leisure, relaxing, and maybe enjoying a massage or enjoy sightseeing around Pokhara Valley.
+Overnight in Pokhara

 Fly or drive back to Kathmandu.

-flying back to Kathmandu from Pokhara
+Fly back to Kathmandu from Pokhara

 - Airport pick-up and drop-off